ezl/svbtle/source/_posts/2013-01-30-create-value.markdown

 Could I show up on Tuesday of next week to get started?
 We can consider it an interview.
 If it seems like a fit, I'll just get started with seeing how I can add value to the team.
-If I don't hear an explicit "no" from you, I'll show see you on Tuesday!
+If I don't hear an explicit "no" from you, I'll see you on Tuesday!
 </blockquote>

 Then you have 3 weeks to make yourself absolutely indispensible to that company.